syntax-syndicate/mcp-prawn-task-manager/README.md

 ## 🔌 <a id="clients"></a>Using with MCP-Compatible Clients

-Shrimp Task Manager can be used with any client that supports the Model Context Protocol, such as Cursor IDE.
+Prawn Task Manager can be used with any client that supports the Model Context Protocol, such as Cursor IDE.

 ### Configuration in Cursor IDE

-Shrimp Task Manager offers two configuration methods: global configuration and project-specific configuration.
+Prawn Task Manager offers two configuration methods: global configuration and project-specific configuration.

 #### Global Configuration